Integrated Community Pharmacy Services Agreement

 - Pharmacy Partners

-All contract-holders were contacted in mid-November and advised of the Review.
-If they wished to represent themselves, or be represented by a person or organisation other than those listed immediately above, they were asked to contact email@example.com by 5.00pm Monday 19 November.
+All contract-holders were contacted in mid-November and given the opportunity to represent themselves, or be represented by a person or organisation other than the sector representatives listed above.
+One independent contract-holder is participating.

 Please send any queries to email@example.com